Posted in Hendry County Motorsports Park Rulebook

 - Aftermarket hood okay.

-- Steel or aluminum body okay (.040 minimum thickness) Must use after-market dirt track style body.
-Late model slope style noses are approved.
+- Steel or aluminum body okay (.040 minimum thickness) May use after-market dirt track style body.
+Must use stock appearing noses, if you run a late model style nose/slope nose you cannot have a spoiler.

 - 72” maximum rear deck, maximum 76” across the center of the car.
 Maximum 82” across the bottom of the car.